JosieLHayes/adductomicsR/README.md

 Installation
 ===============

-The package requires an R version of at least 3.4.
+The package requires an R version of at least 3.6 which is currently in development.
+There is also a version that will work with R version 3.5 in branch R3.5.
 It is also recommended to install mzR manually prior to installing the package if it is not already installed on your system.
 ```{r}
 source("https://bioconductor.org/biocLite.R")
 biocLite("mzR")